pacuna/snowplow-pipeline/README.md

 This command will create all the components and also a simple web application that sends pageviews and other events to the collector.
 Please checkout the `docker-compose.yml` file for more details.

+## Run in production (Kubernetes)

+The configuration files are using endpoints for Kafka provided by [kubernetes-kafka](https://github.com/Yolean/kubernetes-kafka).
+You can configure your own brokers in the collector and enrich configuration file (configmaps).

+Assuming you have configured Kafka for all the components:

+1. Deploy the collector: `kubectl apply -f ./k8s/collector`.
+This will create the configuration, deployment and a service that uses a Load Balancer to access the collector's endpoint.
+2. Deploy the enricher: `kubectl apply -f ./k8s/stream-enrich`.
+This will create the configurations and deployment.
+3. Build a Docker image for the events processor, upload it to some registry and add it to `k8s/events-processor/deploy.yml`.
+Checkout the files in `k8s/events-processor` before building the image and change the broker configuration in `app.py`.
+4. Deploy the events processor application using the previous `k8s/events-processor/deploy.yml` file.
+5. Run the webapp example locally and change the collector's address to the load balancer IP address created for the collector.
+The collector is using the port 80 so remove the port and just leave the IP address.
+6. Once everything is running, open the webapp and refresh the page a couple of times.
+Checkout the logs of the events processor pod to see if the Json events are created correctly.